 Invitation to Comment

-The committee is currently seeking comment on proposals to amend several subdivisions of canon 3, canon 4, and canon 5.
+The committee is currently seeking comment on a proposal to amend email@example.com.
+The deadline for comments is December 1, 2015..
 Please note that comments received may become part of the public record.
-Please send your comments to firstname.lastname@example.org.
-The deadline for comments is January 12, 2015.
+Please send your comments to

 Recent Committee Activity